adamsilver/fdpb/01-Register.md

 - Some screen readers don't announce them.
 - Some browsers don't translate them.

-I've counted 7 additional problems which you can read about more deeply in Placeholders Are Problematic[^].
+I've counted 7 additional problems which you can read about more deeply in Placeholders Are Problematic[^1].

-Content isn't an enhancement[^].
-Therefore, if a hint helps users we should make sure it's readily accessible.
-We can do this by placing it outside the field below the label.
+Content isn't an enhancement.
+If a hint helps we should make sure it's readily accessible.
+We can do this by placing it outside the field and below the label.

 This is how it looks in the registration form, but we'll use this pattern throughout the book.